bxie/bxie-academic/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear in.

-# title = "I design critical and equitable human-data interactions."
+title = "I design equitable and educational human-data interactions."
-title = "I design for equitable and ethical computing education."
+# title = "I design for equitable and ethical computing education."

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.